Measurement of capital - frequently asked questions

 The allowable adjustments to the ordinary share price at the time of issue, as set out in the relevant prudential standards, are designed to reflect transactions that change the number of shares on issue without involving any exchange of value and have no impact on the capital base.
 Transactions involving cash payments or other compensation to or by holders of ordinary shares, or to or by the issuer of ordinary shares, are excluded.
 For example, rights issues, off-market buy-backs, return of capital and payments of special dividends must not give rise to any adjustment.

-3.3: What happens if the issuer is acquired by a third party and any future conversion of an Additional Tier 1 or Tier 2 Capital instrument is to be into ordinary shares of the acquirer?
+3.3: What happens if the issuer is acquired by a third party and any future conversion of an AT1 or Tier 2 capital instrument is to be into ordinary shares of the acquirer?

-3.4: What is considered immediate conversion or write-off of an Additional Tier 1 or Tier 2 Capital instrument for the purposes of the relevant prudential standards?
+3.4: What is considered immediate conversion or write-off of an AT1 or Tier 2 capital instrument for the purposes of the relevant prudential standards?
+(Updated December 2021)

 3.5: Do all the requirements under the relevant prudential standards apply to additional tranches issued under the same terms and conditions (i.e. tap or tranche issues) as an initial issuance?
 (Added June 2019)